Woodeneye

 "Woodeneye" (Note: Styled in all caps on Bandcamp.
-Written "Wooden Eye" on BBC Radio 6 Music.) is a song by the British band Cardiacs from their final album LSD (2025).
-It was written and co-produced by Cardiacs' bandleader Tim Smith, who died in 2020.
+Written "Wooden Eye" on BBC Radio 6 Music.) is a song by the British band Cardiacs from their album LSD (2025).
+It was written and co-produced by the bandleader of Cardiacs, Tim Smith, who died in 2020.
 Work on LSD continued after Smith's illness and death, and the Alphabet Business Concern released "Woodeneye" on 1 August 2025 as the album's first single in a series of three before the album's release.

 A psychedelic rock song, "Woodeneye" features vocals by Mike Vennart, Rose Kemp and the rest of the band in a choral effect, with punk style guitars.
 Critics praised the song for its energy, complex composition, and familiarity with Cardiacs' discography.
 The song was first played in the United Kingdom the BBC Radio 6 Music programme Riley & Coe on 31 July and a video for the single was shared by the band.

 Background and release

-Cardiacs, a cult-beloved British band, released their then-most recent album Guns in 1999.
+Cardiacs, a cult-beloved British band, released their then-most recent album, Guns, in 1999.
 In 2008, Cardiacs bandleader Tim Smith almost finished a double album titled LSD and was about to release the first in a series of singles from it when he collapsed in London, suffering a series of strokes that left him with the condition dystonia.
 Unable to speak and with limited movement, Smith needed constant full time care.
 Until his death in 2020, a support system made up of creatives and carers enabled him to slowly reemerge by attending concerts arranged for him, visiting his home studio and directing others to work on his unreleased Sea Nymphs album as well as much work on LSD, including bringing in new vocalists to add the voice he had lost.
 The lead single of LSD was supposed to be "Ditzy Scene", which came out in 2007, before the album's release was delayed.
 After Smith's illness death, Cardiacs released another LSD song, "Vermin Mangle", and Tim's brother and bandmate Jim Smith later said that Cardiacs kept working on LSD.
 Along with the determination to finish his work, the Cardiacs fan base had grown exponentially since Tim's death.

 "Woodeneye" was written and co-produced by Tim Smith.
 Following a YouTube broadcast of a Cardiacs concert filmed at London's Town and Country Club in 1988, Cardiacs announced "Woodeneye" as a new single from the forthcoming album LSD, with the announcement appearing on screen at the end.
 "Woodeneye" was first played in the United Kingdom on BBC Radio 6 Music's programme Riley & Coe on 31 July 2025, and was released by the Alphabet Business Concern on 1 August 2025 as the first of three singles before the release of LSD, their final album, in September.
 The band also shared a video for the single, a visualiser created by Mike Bourne.

+Following the single's release, Kavus Torabi performed a guitar playthrough of "Woodeneye" via YouTube, describing his role in shaping the song with Tim Smith.